Roads to Fix with Asphalt Overlay or Complete Resurface:

-- South side Taylor-Kidd Blvd from Collins Bay Road to Mona Drive – date in 2021 or 2022
+- South side Taylor-Kidd Blvd from Collins Bay Road to Mona Drive – date in 2022

 - Collins Bay Road – west side from Taylor-Kidd to Aylmer Cr. – date in 2021 or 2022

-- Bath Road from Coronation Blvd to Collins Creek – this sidewalk cost the city $300,000 and it was built by the Ministry of Transportation.
+- Bath Road from Coronation Blvd to Collins Creek – Completed.
+This sidewalk cost the city $300,000 and it was built by the Ministry of Transportation.

 Update: The city conducted a road evaluation of the entire road system in Kingston in 2019.
 City Staff presented the results of the road evaluation as well as the prioritization for 2021 this past September.
 The city spent $6 million on roads in 2019 and has plans to spend $7 million in 2020.
 The road system will be evaluated now on an annual basis.

 Future of the Speed Humps on Mona Drive: